Guinea Fowl with Walnuts and Grape Juice recipe

 1. In four tablespoonfuls of olive oil, brown the guinea fowl, turning well so that it is evenly browned all over.

-5. Add the grape juice to the guinea fowl and cook down on a medium flame for 20-30 minutes, until the guinea fowl is cooked (test with a fork) and you have a nice coating of sauce.
+5. Cook down gently and carefully (the grape juice burns!) on a low flame for 20-30 minutes, until the guinea fowl is cooked (test with a fork) and you have a nice coating of sauce.

 Did you make this recipe?